devmachinist/Xavier/README.md

 ## Installation

-To use the Xavier Framework, follow these steps:
+To use Xavier, follow these steps using the cli:

+- dotnet add package Devmachinist.Xavier
-- Download the Xavier nuget package Devmachinist.Xavier and for the aot compiler Devmachinist.Xavier.AOT
+- or dotnet add package Devmachinist.Xavier.AOT
 ## Usage

 ### Template Syntax